Free Shipping across the EU + Switzerland

 When positioning the listening spot, people often ask if they should face the long wall or the short wall.
 In this video we examine each setup and show why the facing the short wall is the better option.

-Why do we recommend facing the short wall?
 The answer can get rather complex; but in short, when facing the long wall the low end frequency can show much deeper nulls and higher peaks throughout, which will skew clarity.
 (The following tests were executed in the GIK Acoustics test/lab room.
 The room dimensions are 17’x13’x8’.)

 Facing the short wall will give you less drastic peaks and nulls than facing the long wall.
 The main reason is that since the back wall is be farther behind you, it allows you to get a better decay time of bass waves.